 When you arrive at JB Sentral Station, you can continue your journey by train to Singapore Woodlands by another Shuttle train service.

-The train from JB to Singapore takes just 5 minutes.
+The train from JB to Singapore takes just 5 minutes and arrives at Woodlands station in the north of Singapore.

 You will need to buy two separate tickets to travel by train to Johor.